Erin Michell is a movement coordinator, choreographer, and acting coach based in Vancouver, BC Canada.

 Erin Michell was born and raised on Vancouver Island and has amassed over 15+ film/TV credits as a movement coordinator and choreographer.
 Her work as an acting coach has helped numerous young stars find their feet in the film/tv industry.

 As a creative, Erin has worked both in theater and film for various production companies and artists across Canada.
-Her most recent movement directing credits include the feature film, Love Me, starring Kristen Stewart and Steven Yeun which premiered at Sundance in 2024 winning The Alfred P. Sloan Science-In-Film Initiative Feature Film Prize, upcoming horror feature, The Stickmans Hollow, directed by Jack Cox, along with LEO, a new short by Morpheus Creations and Uniqk Entertainment set to hit the festival circuit in 2024.
-Select choreography and directorial credits for film and theater include My First Barbie: Happy Dream House (MATTEL INC. + KICKSTART ENTERTAINMENT), Isabel & Nicki’s Super Duper Twin Adventures TV series (MATTEL INC.), The 25th Annual Putnam County Spelling Bee (FCP - CTC nomination for best choreography), Lift A Finger (Choreographer - Tissa Rahim), The Ways To Love You (Choreographer - Justin Hewitt), and Falling Water- an experimental dance short, shot on 16mm film conceived and directed by Devon Mussett and shot by CCA award-winning cinematography Devin Kerringten.
+Her most recent movement coordinating credits include the feature films The Best Is Yet To Come (Starring Matthew Broderick and Alan Rush - LIONGATE + MRC), Love Me (starring Kristen Stewart and Steven Yeun - 2AM/ SHIVHANS + BLEEKER STREET PRODUCTIONS) which won The Alfred P. Sloan Science-In-Film Initiative Feature Film Prize at Sundance 2024, and The Stickmans Hollow (directed by Jack Cox).
+Select choreography and directorial credits for film and theater include VESSI 2025 Back to School campaign, Barney’s World Dino Dance Party (MATTEL INC. + KICKSTART ENTERTAINMENT), My First Barbie: Happy Dream House (MATTEL INC. + KICKSTART ENTERTAINMENT), Isabel & Nicki’s Super Duper Twin Adventures TV series (MATTEL INC. + KICKSTART ENTERTAINMENT), The 25th Annual Putnam County Spelling Bee (FCP - CTC nomination for best choreography), Lift A Finger (Choreographer - Tissa Rahim), The Ways To Love You (Choreographer - Justin Hewitt), and Falling Water- an experimental dance short, shot on 16mm film conceived and directed by Devon Mussett and shot by CCA award-winning cinematography Devin Kerringten.

 With a focus on marrying the on-set energy between director, actor, and overall story vision through movement whether it be an ensemble dance sequence, creature work, or even AI robots falling in love in a dystopian future– Erin actively enhances the accessibility of physical storytelling and believes in allowing performers to “find the fun in the uncomfortable” no matter what set she is on.